Command System Overview¶

 Toggle a mark by name or MarkType, with extendEmptyMarkRange support. |

-Feature packages can register additional commands by invoking registerCommands inside their initialize() hook; the editor automatically opens and closes the registration window while it instantiates each feature.
+Feature packages register commands by invoking registerCommands inside their initialize() hook; the editor automatically opens and closes the registration window while it instantiates each feature.